The Laura Michael Wines Estate

 Nestled at the foot of Calistoga’s Oat Hill, Laura Michael Wines is redefining the meaning of limited-production wines with each vintage of its estate Zinfandel.
 Rich in rocky-gravelly volcanic soil, the estate provides ideal growing conditions for its carefully tended two acres of Zinfandel.
 Fruit quality is further promoted by the warm Calistoga climate and the placement of vines—tucked against Oat Hill, where they are protected from wind and frost.

-"Zinfandel is probably one of the most difficult varieties to grow and make," says Vice President of Operations, Michael Swanton.
+“Zinfandel is probably one of the most difficult varieties to grow and make,” says Vice President of Operations, Michael Swanton.
 The variety requires the full attention of both the vineyard and winemaking team.
-Vineyard Manager Placido Garcia works closely with Michael, farming Laura Michael Wines with an invaluable combination of intuition and understanding.
-Part of the original team that planted the estate vineyards for the Traulsen family (the previous owners of the Swanton property), Garcia has worked the Swanton land since 1976.
-"Placido has a strong sense of how this property responds to the elements," says Laura Swanton.
-"He knows what the vines need in terms of sun, water and nutrients."
+Michael leads the farming team at Laura Michael Wines with an invaluable combination of intuition and understanding.
+His immersion in the viticulture of the property has given new life to the oldest part of the vineyard and ensures that the new plantings added in 2007, 2010, and 2014 will grow and mature as perfectly as possible.

 We irrigate a little more frequently than other vineyards, as water runs straight through the fairly shallow, well-drained rocky soils of the Swanton estate.
 Vines are stressed just enough to allow concentration in the fruit.
 The soils are volcanic of the Franciscan and Great Valley series, but not because of the estate’s proximity to Mt.
 St. Helena, which was never a volcano, but rather thanks to the Sierras.
 Thirty million years ago, the Sierra Nevada mountain range was dragged northwestward along with the Pacific Plate, bringing its volcanic geology with it.